3 Tricks to Perform Google Drive Version Control in 2023

 Eliminate all your concerns with the Best Cloud Backup service - CBackupGet Started

-According to Google Drive version history limit: Google Drive helps you keep the file verison history on Google Drive up to 100 versions or within 30 days.
+According to the Google Drive version history limit: Google Drive helps you keep the file version history on Google Drive up to 100 versions or within 30 days.
 If you want to keep the Google Drive version history and don’t want to be deleted, you could keep it forever.

-Google Drive provides you the Manage Versions option for PDF files, images and other files (not folder) stored in Google Drive.
-Hence, it’s normal if you find the Google Drive manage versions missing problem on Google Drive folder.
+Google Drive provides you the Manage Versions option for PDF files, images, and other files (not folders) stored in Google Drive.
+Hence, it’s normal if you find the Google Drive manage versions missing problem on the Google Drive folder.

 Below, we will show you the tricks on how to perform Google Drive version control.
-Please make sure you are the owner or editor of the file before manage your Google Drive versions.
+Please make sure you are the owner or editor of the file before managing your Google Drive versions.